InfinitePain/Templates-for-VS-Code/README.md

 ## Contributing

 If you'd like to contribute to Templates for VS Code, we welcome your input.
-Please see the CONTRIBUTING.md file for instructions on how to get started.

 ## License

-Templates for VS Code is released under the MIT License.
+Templates for VS Code is released under the MIT-0 License.